 Usually I don’t eat breakfast or eat it later than usual, because I follow an intermittent-fasting lifestyle.
-However, this doesn’t mean I don’t eat poached eggs, pancakes, yoghurt with nuts and fruit or other typical breakfast meals.
-So this bircher muesli turns into a pre or post-lunch snack for me.
+However, this doesn’t mean I don’t eat poached eggs, pancakes, yoghurt & granola, fruit or other typical breakfast meals.
+So this dish turns into a pre or post-lunch snack for me.
 Yum.

 What is bircher muesli?
 It consists of oats, yoghurt (liquid kind), raw apples, a mix of nuts and/or seeds, sweetener (e.g. honey) and sometimes fresh berries.
 Basically, oats soaked in yoghurt plus some other delicious bits and pieces.
 Chopped or grated apples add moisture, light acid and crunch to bircher muesli.
 A light squeeze of lemon or orange juice is also sometimes added.

 I like my bircher muesli best when it is only very lightly sweetened, therefore I only add a bit of honey.
 If you use rolled oats, it’s best to leave bircher muesli jars in the fridge overnight.
-If you use finer oats (e.g. oats for instant oatmeal), a few hours is enough, but I still think it’s nicest if left in the fridge overnight.
+If you use finer oats (e.g. oats for instant oatmeal), a few hours is enough, but I still think it’s nicer when you let the flavours infuse for a longer time.

 - 40 g of rolled or instant oats